Aliases for GSTM2 Gene

 GeneCards Summary for GSTM2 Gene

 GSTM2 (Glutathione S-Transferase Mu 2) is a Protein Coding gene.
 Diseases associated with GSTM2 include Testis Seminoma.
-Among its related pathways are Cytochrome P450 - arranged by substrate type and Drug metabolism - cytochrome P450.
+Among its related pathways are Glutathione metabolism and Platinum drug resistance.
 GO annotations related to this gene include protein homodimerization activity and enzyme binding.
 An important paralog of this gene is GSTM1.

 UniProtKB/Swiss-Prot for GSTM2 Gene